JohnGee96/CarND-Traffic-Sign-Classifier/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-I use the vanilla gradientDescentOptimizer for my model.
+I use the AdamOptimizer for my model.
 The hyperparameters that I use for the solution are:

 * Learning Rate: `0.001`
 * Batch Size: `128` (use powers of 2)